ernven/automatic-tests-dashboard-backend/README.md

 # Automatic Tests Dashboard Project - Backend
 This Back End architecture was done as part of our Course Project in Haaga-Helia.
 The whole service (including Front End in a separate repository) is meant to display a dashboard summarizing results from automated tests performed, when the results were added to the database.

+The Back End Web Server was done by me, ernven (the GraphQL implementation was done in collaboration with Simon).
+The Database was done by Arttu, Geoffrey and Simon.
+The SSH documentation and test parsing (not featured here) were done by Nikita.

 Backend, SSH tunnel and database documentation are all found in their respective folders.